Tuesday, September 9, 2025

 Inside the menu of The Skyline Restaurant and Terrace Lounge menu, circa mid-1960s.

-The bar at The Skyline Restaurant and Terrace Lounge.
+The bar at The Skyline Restaurant and Terrace Lounge, mid-1960s.

 People came to the Skyline to eat the finest cuisine, drink the finest wine and liquors, and pay damn well for it and the service.
 By all accounts, under the Winter’s ownership, the Skyline did just that.